gvwilson/sensibleadventures/nardica.md

 dredging in the summer and rendering the catch down for fuel and food in the winter or tending to the town's precious greenhouses.

-Madi shaded her eyes against the sharp sun.
+Iffy shaded her eyes against the sharp sun.
 Further back from shore,
 where the land began to rise,
 stood a cluster of new buildings.
 Most were just bunkhouses,
 but one was a general store,
-and another---the big one that Madi had watched grow in stages through the spring---was a machine shop.
+and another---the big one that Iffy had watched grow in stages through the spring---was a machine shop.
-Shiploads of precious equpiment had arrived throughout the spring and been hauled into it: forges and presses and a lathe with a spindle thicker than Madi's leg and even a printer hauled south from Australia itself in the hold of a destroyer.
+Shiploads of precious equpiment had arrived throughout the spring and been hauled into it: forges and presses and a lathe with a spindle thicker than Iffy's leg and even a printer hauled south from Australia itself in the hold of a destroyer.
 The whole town had turned out when it came into harbor, marveling at its sleek, menacing profile and its stubby railguns.
-Madi hadn't given it a second glance once its cargo came ashore.
+Iffy hadn't given it a second glance once its cargo came ashore.
 A printer, an actual printer---it could make anything.

 *Almost anything,* she corrected herself as she studied the distant building,